-We have an international postgraduate community of MPhil and PhD students, working on an extraordinarily wide range of topics in Greek and Latin, ancient history and archaeology, philosophy, rhetoric and the reception of ancient literature.
+Join our international postgraduate community and research anything from ancient history and archaeology, to philosophy, to rhetoric and the reception of ancient literature.

 The Department is a vibrant and friendly environment in which to work and to meet other researchers.
 We run research showcases for our staff and students from all sub-disciplines to share current work in progress at several points in the academic year, which offer an opportunity to speak about current research challenges and achievements.